gevolution-code/gevolution-1.3/README.md

 in your publications.

-For bug reports and other important feedback you can contact the authors, julian.adamek@uzh.ch (for queries related to gevolution) developers@latfield.org (for queries related to the LATfield2 library)
+For bug reports and other important feedback you can contact the authors, adamekj@ethz.ch (for queries related to gevolution) developers@latfield.org (for queries related to the LATfield2 library)